Levy Recovery

 Things you may need to know

 All apprenticeships are different.
 Not only do they have different content but will have different programme lengths, number of workshops and costs.
-The minimum length of an apprenticeship is 12 months, but some may last 18 months, 24 months or in some cases 4 years.
+The minimum length of an apprenticeship is 8 months, but some may last 18 months, 24 months or in some cases even longer.
 The cost of the apprenticeship is split over the duration of the programme on a monthly basis.

 Prior to any learner starting with us we will plan the delivery over the relevant time period to ensure everyone is clear on the schedule.